-Keeping a journal encourages you to take responsibility for your own progress and success.
+PersonalKeeping a journal encourages you to take responsibility for your own progress and success.Development

-- You will keep a diary of your attendance, scores, and preparation time.
-If you ever wish to discuss your grade with me, you will be required to bring your up-to-date diary with you. - You will also complete self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating. - You will submit your diary the class after each midterm. - You will receive points for the correctness of your attendance and scores. - You will receive points for the completeness of your preparation time and self-assessment.
+- You will keep a diary of your attendance, scores, and study/homework time.
+If you ever wish to discuss your grade with me, you will be required to bring a copy of your up-to-date diary with you. - You will also complete self-assessment questionnaires regarding your study habits, including identifying suggestions for improvement and mistakes to avoid repeating. - You will submit your diary the last lab of each week. - You will receive points for the correctness of your attendance and scores. - You will receive points for the completeness of your preparation time and self-assessment.

-Enrolment

-You are responsible for handling all issues related to your enrolment.
+Enrolment You are responsible for handling all issues related to your enrolment.